vandycknick/nvd.codes/2021/2021-08-09-hack-the-box-love.md

 10.10.10.239    www.love.htb staging.love.htb
 ```

-On www.love.htb we find Voting System of some sorts protected by a login page:
+On `www.love.htb` we find a Voting System application protected by a login page:

 ![Voting System On WWW](./assets/2021-08-09-hack-the-box-love/www-love-login.png)

-On staging.love.htb we find some sort of a file uploader:
+On `staging.love.htb`, we find some file scanner.

 ![Staging Love File Uploader](./assets/2021-08-09-hack-the-box-love/staging-love-home.png)

-Going to 10.10.10.239:80 we get presented with the Voting app again.
-But trying to open `443` or `5000` we get a forbidden:
+Going to `10.10.10.239:80` we get presented with the Voting app again.
+But trying to open `443` or `5000` we get presented with a forbidden page:

 ![Port 5000 Forbidden](./assets/2021-08-09-hack-the-box-love/port-5000-forbidden.png)

 Given the `Voting System` app is protected by a login, let's focus on the file scanner tool first.
-But before we do that let's kick run a gobuster scan against this app and see if we can maybe find some hidden paths that can leak some interesting information:
+But before we do that, let's kick run a `gobuster` scan against this app and see if we can maybe find some hidden paths that can leak some interesting information:

 ```sh
 $ gobuster dir -u http://www.love.htb -w /opt/SecLists/Discovery/Web-Content/raft-small-words.txt  -o ./gobuster-php.txt -x php